turingschool-examples/homework/module-2-homework.markdown

 ##### Day 2
   * CRUD either Skill Inventory or Robot World.
 Instructions are at the bottom of [this file](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/crud_sinatra.markdown).
+  * Add basic bootstrap to your robot world or skill inventory.

 ##### Day 3
   * Continue working on Skill Inventory or Robot World.
 Add model and feature tests using Capybara that hit the routes in your controller.
 Timebox this to <= 2 hours.